box/developer.box.com/content/guides/box-ai/index.md

 or generate content right in
 your product’s content editor.

-## Box AI Platform API capabilities
+## Box AI API capabilities

-Box AI Platform API provides a number of capabilities designed to help you leverage Large Language Models (LLMs) in your application workflows.
+Box AI API provides a number of capabilities designed to help you leverage Large Language Models (LLMs) in your application workflows.